Healthy Living - Vitamins - Minerals - Nutrition - Fitness - Diets - Healthy Eating

 Lypoic Acid

-Yet another antioxidant is Lypoic acid which is a co-factor in the conversion of carbohydrates to energy.
+Yet another antioxidant is Lipoic acid which is a co-factor in the conversion of carbohydrates to energy.
 Lypoic acid is both water and fat soluble and can eliminate free radicals in the water compartment of a cell and protects against oxidation.
-It breaks down sugars so that energy can be produced and is one of the most important antioxidant.
-It is sometimes referred to as the universal antioxidant because of it's ability to quench free radicals both in water and fat cells.
+It breaks down sugars so that energy can be produced and is one of the most important antioxidants.
+It is sometimes referred to as the universal antioxidant because of its ability to quench free radicals both in water and fat cells.

 Xanthones